-Uses a 2.375" dia. pole, ensuring high-quality performance.
-Pole placed 24" into the ground for maximum stability.
-Finished set has a 10' pole.
+Uses a 2.375-inch diameter pole, ensuring high-quality performance.
+Pole placed 24 inches into the ground for maximum stability.
+Finished set has a 10-foot pole.
 Rubber-covered regulation-size ball performs well in a busy play area.

 Price for this set is higher than others.
 Permanent installation only.

 A basic, value-priced tetherball set for children that's easy to install and can be temporarily removed.
 Assembly is straightforward, and the included pump is convenient.
 We like the forgiving softness of the ball, which makes it ideal for younger children.